qidi-community/Plus4-Wiki/content/bed-scanning-probes/Beacon3D/RevH-Normal/README.md

 ```

 The above configurations attempts to work around the issue of overly early nozzle tap triggers from a mechanically noisy/rough Z axis
 system which can cause the first layer to be too high.
+If you are still seeing your offsets be consistently high, try raising
+`contact_latency_min` up to `4` and see if that resolves it.
+If that still doesn't solve it, then there is likely something
+mechanically wrong going on with your printer and this needs to be addressed.

 ## I've tightened my nozzle at 300C, but results are still a bit off